 Pages, blog posts and attachments being moved

-The in-memory list of unused attachments is organized by space, to facilitate filtering of results when displayed.
+The list of unused attachments is organized by space, to facilitate filtering of results when displayed and to allow space administrators to view and manage the list of unused attachments in their respective spaces.
 We need to listen for these content move events to make sure the list is still accurate, even if unused attachments are moved from one space to another.

 Spaces, pages, blog posts and attachments being labeled